Pupil Premium

 • Access a broad and balanced curriculum with high levels of cultural capital.

-• Pupil premium pupils are able to manage their own SEMH needs,
+• Pupils have effective strategies to self-regulate and manage their own SEMH needs,

 • Pupil premium families are able to support their children and aspirations are raised for everyone, thus breaking the cycle of disadvantage.